Alex Bregman Player Props: Astros vs. Reds

 Reds Pitching Rankings

-- The Reds have the 27th-ranked team ERA across all league pitching staffs (4.96).
+- The Reds have a 4.91 team ERA that ranks 27th among all MLB pitching staffs.

-- Reds pitchers combine to surrender 87 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

-- The Reds are sending Abbott (2-0) to the mound for his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.